Cleaning out the Barbecue

 The best time to clean off a grill is when it is still warm right after you cooked a meal.
-Yet if you forgot to do it before placing the grill into winter storage, you are going to have a tough time cleaning the old, stuck-on grime.
+If you forgot to do it before placing the grill into winter storage, you may have a tough time cleaning the old, stuck-on grime.

-If you have a gas grill, turn it on and place a wet newspaper inside as the low heat will help steam clean the inside when the lid is closed.
-For charcoal grills, use some small wood pieces to create a small fire and place in the wet newspaper.
-Just make sure not to burn the newspaper.
+If you have a gas grill, turn it on and place a wet newspaper inside, as the low heat will help steam clean the inside when the lid is closed.
+For charcoal grills, use some small wood pieces to create a small fire, then place the wet newspaper inside.
+Be sure not to burn the newspaper!

 Scrape off the grime and debris from the grate and drip pan.
-Once all the grime is off, rinse down the things with your garden hose and let dry.
+Once all the grime is off, rinse down the grill accessories with your garden hose and let dry.
 Place the things back into your grill.
-You are now ready to start creating your favorite meals.

 While the BBQ grill is clean, you may need a nice outdoor area to entertain guests in the great Central Oregon weather.
 Connection Depot is the directory to use when you are looking for contractors to build a new patio or deck.
-We also offer a list of landscapers and lawn care experts so you can have the great yard to host those outdoor parties.
+We also offer a list of landscapers and lawn care experts so you can have a beautiful yard to host outdoor parties.